 John returned to Ireland to take up the UCC Chair in Obstetrics & Gynaecology in 2001.

-In addition to his position in the HIH, Colman is also the administrative director for research and industrial liaison of the College of Medicine and Health and the interim director of the Cork Science and Innovation Park in University College Cork.
-Prior to this, he was the president and founder member of PDA Ireland.
+Prior to this, Colman was the administrative director for research and industrial liaison of the College of Medicine and Health and the interim director of the Cork Science and Innovation Park in University College Cork.
+During this time, he was also the president and one of the founder members of PDA Ireland.

 He spent seven years as general manager of an FDA/EMEA regulated multinational biotech, ten years in line management in a pharmaceutical manufacturing environment and has seven years experience in enzyme production for the food industry.
 Colman served on the boards of Avecia, ISPE, American Chamber of Commerce, National Food Biotechnology Centre and Cork University Foundation and was granted a Distinguished Alumnus Award by University College Cork in 2003.

 Tanya joined the Health Innovation Hub in December 2013.
 She has a wealth of experience in the public and private sector; her most recent role was Manager of the College of Science, Engineering and Food Science, UCC.
 She has an honours degree in Biochemistry and a PhD in Cancer Genetics from UCC.

 She has conducted postdoctoral research in population based Neuropsychiatric Genetics at Trinity College Dublin and has over 10 years’ experience in biotechnology based research and development industries – Schering Plough (NJ, USA) and start-up Biotechnology company Orchid Biosciences (Princeton, NJ).
 Dr Mulcahy returned to Ireland from the USA in 2006 and worked with Science Foundation Ireland before joining UCC in 2009.